Top defence tip from Dr No

 When you’re attacked – verbally or physically – you want techniques you can use quickly, without fuss.

-This is one of the fastest and simplest verbal defences that he teaches.
+It was developed by Luke Archer, founder of Verbal Aikido and is one of the fastest and simplest verbal defences that he teaches.
 I call it Dr No and it has three steps.

 Step One: you centre yourself.
 Take a breath and ground yourself.